The world’s biggest shopping spree is just around the corner.

-At first, Black Friday used to be the main day for retailers to offer their best deals, but as Cyber Monday came into being, more and more businesses jumped at the opportunity to extend this shopping frenzy over the entire weekend.
+Then came Cyber Monday, so more and more businesses jumped at the opportunity to extend this shopping frenzy over the entire weekend.

 Instead of pushing your customers to elbow their way to the products they want to buy at discounted prices, give them enough time to get everything they want.

-Some retailers take this to a whole new level and kick off their promotions as early as Thanksgiving Day and wrap things up in the last moments of Cyber Monday.
+Some companies take this to a whole new level and kick off their promotions as early as Thanksgiving Day and wrap things up in the last moments of Cyber Monday.

-By bundling similar, related, and complimentary products together, you can sell and earn more than you would if you sold these items individually.
+By bundling similar, related, and complementary products together, you can sell and earn more than you would if you sold these items individually.

 However, in order for this upselling approach to work, you need to know your audience well so that you can create winning product combinations.